Monthly On-line Book Discussion

 Register: by the 5th of each month for the current monthly session, or register in advance for any book on the list.

-What if I miss a session, but love the book title?
+What if I miss a book club monthly session, but love the book title?

 No worries!
 You can find all our monthly book club selections in the Cultural Novel Project Series (still 1.0 CEUs) to do anytime, on your own, with a similar reflection writing format.
 See that project page for more details.